 In a broader sense, taphonomy is the study of the processes that lead to fossilization, as well as the stages of transformation of remains through the action of environmental factors.
 The knowledge gathered by this field is important to forensic science as a tool for the analysis of human remains at old crime scenes, mass graves, and mass disaster areas.

 Living things (usually aquatic) die and then get buried quickly under sand, dirt, clay, or ash sediments.
 Usually, the soft parts decay, or rot away, leaving the hard parts behind.
 These are ammonites, one of the most common fossils that are found.
 As time goes on more and more sediment accumulates.

 Pressure, heat, and chemical reaction cause the sediments to harden into a rock called sedimentary rock.
-Movements in the earth’s crust pushes the layers of sedimentary rock back up to higher ground.
+Movements in the earth’s crust push the layers of sedimentary rock back up to the higher ground.
 Finally, through erosion caused by weather, wind, and water, the fossils become exposed at the surface again.